Are y’all ready for this green tea metabolism booster?

 I’d basically frozen my metabolism by mistreating my body.
 She wrote this green tea metabolism booster into my meal plan to help me get it up and running again.
 My meals were divided into three main meals with two snacks in between to keep my metabolism running.
 The meals were supposed to be enough to satisfy me, but if I was hungry in between meals, she told me to drink a cup of this green tea to curb cravings.
 Exercise was written into strategic times during the day to further boost my weight loss.

 Within the first two weeks, I shed six pounds.
 Ramadan started not long after I started my diet, so she helped me leverage the month of fasting in a healthy way.
 By the end of the tenth week, I had reached goal weight, and lost seventeen pounds, Alhumdulillah.
-(By the way, if you’re curious for more details on how I did that, SUBSCRIBE to my newsletter, that post will be coming soon Inshallah)
+(By the way, if you’re curious for more details on how I did that,

 For anyone who is looking to lose weight or just take control of their health and learn more about eating healthy, I highly recommend going to see a GOOD nutritionist.
 A good nutritionist will work your meal plan around your individual health needs, food preferences and your daily life.
 They will help you come up with a plan that is REALISTIC.
 Moreover, you should come out of the experience having made a LIFESTYLE CHANGE, not simply going on a temporary diet.